North Star Couloir

 Good page?
 (1 like)

 Start from the Fourth of July trailhead and follow the directions as if you were going to climb the Skywalker Couloir on the South Face.
-Once below Skywalker, follow the drainage north to a col between South Arapaho Peak and Quarter-to-Five Peak.
-Descend the other side to about 11,400' and contour under the spectacular west face of South Arapaho and North Arapaho.
-Look for the hidden entrance to the couloir on the north side of the west face of North Arapaho.
+Once below Skywalker Couloir, follow the drainage north to a col between South Arapahoe Peak and Quarter-to-Five Peak.
+Descend the other side to about 11,400' and contour under the spectacular west face of South Arapahoe and North Arapahoe.
+Look for the hidden entrance to the couloir on the north side of the west face of North Arapahoe.
 You've gone to far if rock cliffs of the face turn to the south and bar further contouring.
-You can identify the North Star because it jogs left behind the rock walls past the entrance.
+You can identify the North Star, because it jogs left behind the rock walls past the entrance.

 Alex Green climbing the couloir.

 Smith entering the couloir - good beta shot here f...

 Where the snow turns to scree...yup, it is kinda s...

 Looking down from near the top of the couloir.

 Climbing up the couloir, this is near the start. ...

 Crankin' teles down the couloir.